 Nice kid.
-Hopefully he'd stop making bad choices unlike someone else he knew.
+Hopefully he would stop making bad choices unlike someone else he knew.
 Ultimately it didn't matter what he hoped.
-Emmett wasn't his kid so it was none of his business.
-Besides, he was sure the boy's dad would straighten him out.
+Emmett was not his kid so it was none of his business.
+Besides, he was sure the kid's dad would straighten him out.